wc-toolkit/wc-language-server/packages/vscode/README.md

 ### 🧭 Automatic Manifest Discovery

--**Local project** - automatically finds manifests from `customElements` field or if `custom-elements.json` is at the root of the project
+- **Local project** - automatically finds manifests from `customElements` field or if `custom-elements.json` is at the root of the project

 - **Project dependencies** - scans project dependencies for manifests